google/WebFundamentals/src/_langs/en/updates/2015-03-12-push-notifications-on-the-open-web.markdown

 giving you access to a short URL.
 (H/T to [Casey at Roost](https://goroost.com/) for this idea.)

+You can feature detect if Notification.data is supported with the following code:

+    if (Notification.prototype.hasOwnProperty('data')) {
+      // Data is supported :)
+    } else {
+      // No data here, time to use something else :(
+    }

-The simplest way to overcome the temporary issue of only being able to open URLs on the same origin, is to have a page on your domain which performs a redirect.
+The simplest way to overcome the issue of only being able to open URLs on the same origin in Chrome 42, is to have a page on your domain which performs a redirect.

 ### Unsubscribe a User's Device

-You've subscribed a user's device and they're receiving push messages, but how can you
+You've subscribed a user's device and they're receiving push messages, but how can you unsubscribe them?
-unsubscribe them?

-The main things required to unsubscribe a users device is to call the **unsubscribe()** method on the [PushSubscription](http://w3c.github.io/push-api/#idl-def-PushSubscription) object and to remove the subscriptionId from your servers (just so you aren't sending push messages which you know won't be received).
+The main things required to unsubscribe a users device is to call the **unsubscribe()** method on the [PushSubscription](http://w3c.github.io/push-api/#idl-def-PushSubscription) object and to remove the PushSubscription data from your servers (just so you aren't sending push messages which you know won't be received).

 The code below does exactly this:

 {% highlight javascript %}
 function unsubscribe() {